amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

 Step 1: Quality check of raw data using FastQC

 Step 2: Trim reads using Trimmomatic
-  #so far ~97% of reads per sample saved as properly paired
+  #so far ~90-95% of reads per sample saved as properly paired

 Step 3: Quality check of trimmed reads using FastQC
+  #this successfully got rid of most adapters

 Step 4: Alignment using HiSat